Table of Contents

 Merchants who receive a chargeback for a transaction placed with a Visa card may encounter reason code 12.7, which indicates an improperly processed transaction that the cardholder does not believe they should be responsible for paying.
 The actual underlying cause of this chargeback is usually merchant error.
 Merchants who believe they have received an invalid chargeback under reason code 12.7 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

 Visa chargeback reason code 12.7 falls under the “Processing Errors” category.
 The shorthand description is “Invalid Data.”
-When you see this reason code, it means that a transaction has been processed using the wrong Merchant Category Code, transaction type indicator, country or state code, or some other required field contains incorrect data.
+This code indicates the transaction was processed using the wrong Merchant Category Code, transaction type indicator, country or state code, or some other required field contains incorrect data.

 There are a lot of rules for processing Visa transactions, many of which are contingent upon the region, country, merchant category or other details.
 Merchants are required to submit this data with their transactions so Visa and the issuer know what rules must be followed.